 Tom’s administration will recommit the United States to the Paris Agreement and work rapidly and equitably to meet our commitments.
 He will release a strengthened plan to reduce our country’s emissions by at least 40% by 2030.
 Tom will also work to make the United States carbon neutral by 2045, and provide $200 billion in U.S. aid over ten years to address environmental crimes by stopping the burning of the Amazon, cleaning up the Pacific Garbage Patch, and remediating other extreme instances of environmental degradation.

 The United States will no longer allow other countries to destroy environmental resources people around the world need to survive.
 Tom’s administration will work with the global community to create and define environmental crimes against humanity, and develop a process for enforcement.
-Independently, the United States will ensure climate goals and penalties are incorporated into our trade policies, including banning the import of fossil fuels.
+Independently, the United States will ensure climate goals and penalties are incorporated into our trade policies, including banning the export of fossil fuels.